 - Direction finding - PlanePlotter can determine and display the direction of any transmission using a simple passive antenna switch.
 This allows aircraft to be located even if they are not equipped with ACARS or Mode-S/ADS-B.

 - Input signals - PlanePlotter can decode ACARS messages, display the message content and plot any positions on a chart.
 PlanePlotter can process and display Mode-S/ADS-B position reports captured by the Kinetic SBS1(tm), the AirNav Systems RadarBox(tm), the RxControl Mode-S receiver, the PlaneGadget Radar, the miniADSB, the microADBS and the FPGA Beast.

 Overall, this program seems to be worth the price if you consider the features it offers.
 Before stumbling across this program, we weren't even aware something like this exists.
 Give it a try and let us know how you like it in the comments.

 PlanePlotter is licensed as Shareware for the Windows operating system / platform from miscellaneous software and can be used as a free trial until the trial period ends (after an unspecified number of days).
 The PlanePlotter 22.214.171.124 demo is available to all software users as a free download (Shareware) with potential restrictions and is not necessarily the download of the full version.
 Though this program tested positive for virus tests, some people don't view it as a virus or malware.
 This could mean toolbars or system modifications.

 - Download Plane Plotter From Coaa-Processing

-Compatibility with this software may vary, but will generally run fine on Microsoft Windows 8, Windows 7, Windows Vista and Windows XP.
+Compatibility with this software may vary, but will generally run fine under Microsoft Windows 8, 8.1, 7, Vista and XP on either a 32-bit or 64-bit setup.
 A separate x64 version may be available from COAA.